Language-Research-Technology/ldaca-website/content/resources/general-resources/languages-of-the-world/index.md

 title: "Languages of the World"
 date: 2023-11-06T14:18:25+11:00
 draft: false
-description: "Projects involved in the documentation of the world's languages. "
+description: "Projects involved in the documentation of the world's languages."
 ---

 <br>